Riot Compensation Act 2016: Background

 Following a round of public consultations, the Government broadly accepted the reviewer's recommendations, including extending limited compensation for damage to motor vehicles whose policies do not have coverage for riot damages, and further specified that the statutory definition for a riot should be drawn from the Public Order Act 1986.

 The implementing bill was introduced on 24 June 2015, and received royal assent on 23 March 2016.

-Significant changes
+Provisions

-The Act introduces several key changes, including:
+The act introduces several key changes, including: